paulni123/ToDoList/README.md

-ToDoList React application for GT Bits of Good
+# ToDoList React App for GT Bits of Good

+## Tools Used:

 Utilized HTML, CSS, JS, React.js, MaterialUI to create a to do list application